 Filing Chapter 13 Bankruptcy could help you reorganize your finances so you can keep your home and payoff your unsecured debt over time.
 If you are behind on your mortgage, or behind on your property taxes, or in arrears on your car payments, hiring a Chapter 13 Bankruptcy attorney in Buffalo NY may allow you to pay the arrears over time.

-I get it that this is a traumatic and stressful time for you.
-If you have unpaid credit card bills you may wonder how badly the bankruptcy will impact your credit score.
-If you have medical debt, you’re probably worried about whether you will be able to pay off your debt.
+I understand that this may be a traumatic and stressful time for you.
+If you have unpaid credit card bills you may wonder how can I break free.
+If you have medical debt, you’re probably worried about whether you will be able to pay it off.
 The solution to your financial problems may be bankruptcy.
 Feel Free to contact me to discuss your situation.
-I will promptly return phone calls, and answer your questions.
 You will get the kind of advice that will make you feel more comfortable with your situation, and together we will find a solution that works for you (about me).
 Bankruptcy is not as scary as you think.

 • Keep Homes • Stop Repossessions • Stop Wage Garnishments • Unfreeze Bank Accounts • Discharge Debts • Stop Harassment • Stop Lawsuits.

 Although it is generally recommended that you file a joint bankruptcy petition with your spouse, some of my clients contact me with a concern regarding whether one spouse can file bankruptcy without the other spouse filing.
-This is common because there are situations that lead to only one of the spouses having issues with debt.
-This could happen if one person has been ill or injured and has massive medical bills that were not covered by insurance.
-If other debts remain in tact, and the other spouse is able to keep up to date on bills, then there may not be a need for the other person to file.
-This is a typical scenario and it is just fine for the one to file without the other.
-However, the thing to keep in mind is that when a spouse files without the other, the income of both spouses must still be considered in order to determine qualification for the bankruptcy.
-Sometimes, however, the problem that has caused one of the spouses to need to file may also make it easier to qualify for bankruptcy’s given the income requirements.
-For example, if one spouse was needing to file bankruptcy due to job loss or medical problems, then the total income may be much lower at the time of the filing of the bankruptcy.
-In order to determine whether it makes sense to file jointly or separately your situation will need to be assessed.
+This is common because there are situations where only one spouse has debt problems.
+Keep in mind, however, that when one spouse files without the other, the income of both spouses must still be considered in order to determine qualification for the bankruptcy.
 If it appears that one spouse has most of the debt, it may not make any sense for the other to file.
 On the other hand, if both parties have substantial debt it would make sense to file together.
 There are no additional filing fees for spouses to file together.